 Fonseca belongs in the first rank of Vintage Port houses.
 It is recognised for the stylistic consistency of its wines which have been made by five generations of the same family since the firm’s foundation in 1822.
 Fonseca Vintage Ports are noted for their expressive, luscious fruitiness, which develops great opulence and complexity with age, as well as a voluptuous roundness on the palate supported by velvety mouth-filling tannins.

 Dense and serious, a powerful vintage, as would be expected from Fonseca.
 The whole emphasis of the wine pushes the tannins forward, but this structure is based on black plums with dark fruit skins and a solid, chunky character.
 The finish is juicy and bold.
-96 Points; Wine Enthusiast
+Rating: 96 Points; Roger Voss; Wine Enthusiast Magazine

 |Unit Of Measure||ea|